groonga/groonga/doc/source/tutorial/network.rst

 Administration tool (HTTP)
 --------------------------

 An HTTP server of Groonga provides a browser based administration tool that makes database management easy.
-After starting an HTTP server, you can use the administration tool by accessing http://HOST_NAME_OR_IP_ADDRESS[:PORT_NUMBER]/.
-Note that Javascript must be enabled for the tool to work properly.
+After starting an HTTP server, you can use the administration tool by accessing ``http://HOST_NAME_OR_IP_ADDRESS[:PORT_NUMBER]/``.
+Note that JavaScript must be enabled for the tool to work properly.

 Security issues
 ---------------